abhishekarya1/Hash-Define-myNotes/content/java/methods.md

 ## Overloading
 - compile-time polymorphism
 - Same method names but different signatures (parameter types, order, arity). **We can overload by any change in the parameter list**
-- return type or `static`ness cannot be a distinguishing factor for overloading methods (compiler-error; same methods, so no overloading)
+- return type or `static`ness cannot be a distinguishing factor for overloading methods (compiler-error; same methods, so no overloading).
+This is because from caller's POV, return type or `static`ness doesn't matter, so they aren't part of overloading
 - so trivially, `static` methods can be overloaded by any other method since `static`ness doesn't matter in overloading

 ```java